dakinegroup/dakinegroup.github.io/_company/team/index.md

 ---
 #Introduction

-We have highly committed team, small team.
-We operate from a small place in Gurgaon, almost 10x10 sq ft area with seating capacity of 4-5 people.
-We value engineering skills to solve problem rather than specialise in one area.
+da Kine Technologies was setup in 2010.
+It started with creation of a product in education domain, with content management, audio-video tools.
+Later team worked on several consulting assignments and helped many to get started with their automation initiatives.

-Team so far has been able to demonstrate their ability to deliver projects in different technology areas in software.
+We are small and highly productive team, with total of 30 person years of experience.
+We are in Gurgaon.

-We take up projects of 20 - 60 person months of size.
-We have most competitive pricing and agile work setup to adapt to evolving requirements of our customers.
+We have capacity to take up at most two projects of at least 20 person months.
+We have agile work setup to adapt to the unique requirements of our customers.